Eight Seconds: Portrait of a Bronc Rider

 Two: no one in the Longview rodeo grounds remains seated.
 Screaming, arms raised, feet stomping, each and every one of the crowd cheers for Butch, and Butch is still with Oscar.

 One: the blast of the gun is like the voice of God and the crowd goes wild.
 Butch dismounts safely and is immediately swept up by David and a host of other cowboys.
 The crowd can’t quit screaming.
-When the judges’ score are tallied – a 92! – The crowd screams louder.
+When the judges’ score is tallied – a 92! – The crowd screams louder.
 Ninety-two on Oscar II.
 Only a handful of cowboys have ever received such a high score.
 Now, one of them is Butch Knowles.

 ©1982, 2006 by Teresa Jordan